 CPAC

 CPAC is an alternative to custody that is being considered on certain cases in San Diego County.
-If you are looking at Jail time as a possibility in your case you need a competent attorney who knows how to get you CPAC.
-CPAC is put on by the San Diego Count Sheriffs department and is […]
+If you are looking at Jail time as a possibility in your case you need a competent attorney who knows how to get you County Parole and Alternative Custody.
+County Parole and Alternative Custody ” was created to […]

 4th DUI….FELONY